Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 Should I remove snow from my patio cover?

-If your cover is properly rated for local conditions, occasional clearing is good practice but usually not urgent.
-Remove snow if accumulation approaches your cover’s rated capacity – for example, if you have a 40 PSF rated cover and snowfall has been exceptionally heavy.
+If your cover is built for local conditions, occasional clearing is good practice but usually not urgent.
+Clear snow if accumulation gets exceptionally heavy or starts to look excessive for the structure.
 A roof rake makes this easier and safer than climbing ladders.

 What’s the difference between ground snow load and roof snow load?